Skip to main content

 Hunters wingshooting clinics were added to the Department of Natural Resources wingshooting program in 2001.
 Designed to enhance the wingshooting skills of hunters, these clinics are open to sportsmen and women ages 16 years and up.

 IDNR/NSCA Certified Wingshooting Instructors from the IDNR's Wingshooting Program, each working with a squad of four hunters with similar skills, refines and enhances the wingshooting technique used by each participant.
-Hunters with wingshooting skill levels from beginner to advanced are encouraged to attend.
+Hunters level clinics are designed for participants with wingshooting skill levels beyond the beginner/novice level.
+If you fall in to the beginner/novice skill level, please consider signing up for one of our introductory level clinics.

 Participants shoot a variety of clay target presentations on a sporting clays course designed and setup or specifically modified for the clinic.
 Target presentations resemble actual field hunting situations.
 Participants will encounter presentations that mimic the flight characteristics of pheasants, quail, rabbits, doves, ducks and other game species.
 Sound wingshooting practice techniques are also taught at hunters clinics.